-The eRouter MUST use the prefix assigned by the next successful operator DHCPv6 operation even if the new prefix differs from the prefix previously assigned.
+The eRouter MUST use the delegated prefix assigned by the most recent DHCPv6 operation even if the new prefix differs from the prefix previously assigned.
 This new prefix will overwrite any stored prefix information preserved across resets by the eRouter.

-If the eRouter does not have a previously assigned prefix, the eRouter MUST indicate a non-zero prefix size as DHCPv6 "hint" information [RFC 3633].
+If the eRouter does not have a previously assigned delegated prefix, the eRouter MUST indicate a non-zero prefix size as DHCPv6 "hint" information [RFC 3633].
 The eRouter MUST ask for a prefix large enough to assign one /64 for each of its Customer-Facing Logical Interfaces rounded up to the nearest nibble.
 The eRouter MUST be able to accept a delegated prefix length different from what was provided in the hint.
 If the delegated prefix is too small to address all of its interfaces, the eRouter SHOULD assign a single /64 for all Customer-Facing Logical Interfaces and log an error message.

-If the delegated prefix(es) are aggregate route(s) of multiple, more-specific routes, the eRouter MUST silently discard packets that match the aggregate route(s), but not any of the more-specific routes.
-In other words, the next hop for the aggregate route(s) should be the null destination.
+Any packet received from the Operator-facing interface by the eRouter with a destination address in the prefix(es) delegated to the eRouter but not in the set of prefix(es) assigned by the eRouter to the Customer-facing interface MUST be dropped.
 For example, if the delegated prefix is a /56 but only 12 /64 are in active use, the eRouter should discard all traffic destined to the 242 unused /64.
 This is necessary to prevent forwarding loops and is also helpful in preventing malicious (DoS, network scanning, etc.) traffic from entering the LAN or using eRouter resources.